slqdk/NoteControl/docs/notes.md

 Generated paste filenames: `paste-<unix-ms>-<index>.<ext>`.

-### Code blocks: copy and paste

-Code blocks bypass the markdown copy/paste round-trip and deal in plain text only:

-- **Copy from inside a code block**: only the raw code text goes onto the clipboard (`text/plain`).
-The default markdown copy serializer would emit the `<pre data-title="…"><code>…
-  </code></pre>` wrapper for code blocks with a non-default
-  title, which then pastes back as escaped literal text — so for code-block-internal selections we override and emit just the text.
-- **Paste into a code block**: the HTML payload is ignored;
-  only `text/plain` is inserted.
-This protects against any upstream source (other browser tab, external editor, stale clipboard) putting markup on the clipboard that would land as escaped text inside the destination block.

-Outside code blocks, copy/paste continues to round-trip through markdown as normal — bullet lists, formatting, links, tables and so on are preserved.

 ### Drag and drop

 You can drag files from the OS into the editor.
 Image and